 Our Australian subsidiary, which conducts core research and development activities on our behalf, is eligible to receive a 45% refundable tax incentive for qualified research and development activities.
-For the six months ended June 30, 2016, \$3.0 million was recorded as a reduction to research and development expenses in the consolidated statements of operations.
-As of June 30, 2016, our tax incentive receivable from the Australian government was \$2.6 million.
-We did not record a reduction to research and development expenses prior to the six months ended June 30, 2016 as collectability was not reasonably assured.
+For the nine months ended September 30, 2016, \$6.2 million was recorded as a reduction to research and development expenses in the consolidated statements of operations, of which \$3.0 million related to fiscal 2015.
+We received the \$3.0 million in cash during the nine months ended September 30, 2016, we determined that we would meet the criteria for eligibility for fiscal 2016, therefore we recorded a reduction to research and development expenses of \$3.2 million equal to 45% of our eligible expenditures for the nine-month period ended September 30, 2016, as collectability was considered reasonably assured.

-10. Subsequent Event
+10. Subsequent Events

-We have evaluated subsequent events from the balance sheet date through August 12, 2016, the date at which the consolidated financial statements were issued.
+We have evaluated subsequent events from the balance sheet date through November 10, 2016, the date at which the consolidated financial statements were issued.